htdat/woo-viet/readme.txt

 Follow these steps to install and use the plugin:

-1. Upload the plugin files to the `/wp-content/plugins/woocommerce-for-vietnam` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/woo-viet` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the `Plugins` screen in WordPress.
-1. Go to the `WooCommerce -> WooCommerce for Vietnam` screen and configure the plugin.
+1. Go to the `WooCommerce -> Woo Viet` screen and configure the plugin.

 == Installation ==

 Follow these steps to install and use the plugin:

-1. Upload the plugin files to the `/wp-content/plugins/woocommerce-for-vietnam` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/woo-viet` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Go to the `WooCommerce -> WooCommerce for Vietnam` screen and configure the plugin.
+1. Go to the `WooCommerce -> Woo Viet` screen and configure the plugin.

 == Frequently Asked Questions ==

 = Where can I contribute my code or idea? =

-* You can report bugs or contribute code on [this GitHub repo](https://github.com/htdat/woocommerce-for-vietnam).
+* You can report bugs or contribute code on [this GitHub repo](https://github.com/htdat/woo-viet).
 * Please also do let us know if the "bug" is just a grammar/spelling error in both English and Vietnamese.
 We try to make our products as perfect as possible.

 == Screenshots ==

-1. The settings page under WooCommerce -> WooCommerce for Vietnam.
+1. The settings page under WooCommerce -> Woo Viet.
 2. Prices are changed to "K", and the symbol is now "VND".
 3. List provinces when selecting Vietnam.
 4. Let clients know about the currency conversion before switching to the PayPal pages.